vojto/spine-binding/README.markdown

         @data tasks

 The `data` method takes an array of models as an argument, and figures out how to update the DOM elements with minimal effort.

+It creates instances of `TaskController` (the single view class) and passes them items from array under key `model`.

 ### Arrays